 You can access tutoring and academic success services virtually by scheduling an online appointment through Starfish.
 Please watch the tutorial on how to schedule support services.

-I didn’t do well in the spring semester when everything went online.
+I didn’t do well in the Fall semester when everything went online.
 How can I be successful this semester?

 I haven’t received my student ID yet, how do I receive my ID?

 Student ID cards are issued during move-in weekend for residents who are staying on campus.
 When you arrive on campus and complete the screening process you will be directed to the Lackawanna College Public Safety Building located on 540 Wyoming Ave.
 Scranton, PA. where Public Safety can make your ID card for you.

 For commuter students, you can call Public Safety at 570-241-2022 if you are on campus and let the on-duty officer know you would like to get your ID card.
 An Officer will meet you at the Public Safety Building where your card can be obtained.
 If you lose your issued card or break your card a new card can be made for you at the Public Safety Building.
 More information is in the Student Handbook.